Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Complexity

-In this section, we discuss the space complexity of our proposed approaches.
-Note that the space complexity for the cases in which $W$ has a non-empty interior is still open.
-As a key insight, considering a P-collection $X':=\cup_{a=1}^{\mathsf{N}_c}X'_a$, one has
+In this section, we discuss the space and time complexities of our proposed approaches.
+Note that the space and time complexities for the cases in which $W$ has a non-empty interior is still open.
+As a key insight, considering a P-collection, denoted by $X':=\cup_{a=1}^{\mathsf{N}_c}X'_a$, one can verify that